finedk/ton-explorer-api/README.md

 ![example](https://github.com/alekszavg/ton-explorer-api/blob/main/for_readme/bandicam-2022-01-06-14-42-05-357.gif)

 ## Installation and use
+First you need `git clone https://github.com/alekszavg/ton-explorer-api.git`

-First you need `pip install -r requirements.txt`
+Than you need `pip install -r requirements.txt`

 You can use `import` to got this class